kayadama/kayadama.github.io/README.md

 #### Data Visualization with R

 In [this project](https://kayadama.github.io/st-project/ "ST-project"), I use R to aggregate and plot census demographic data and state level data about liquor sales.
-This project was for a course in my first semester of grad school.
-It is worth noting that this project focused on manipulation of data sets and visualization techniques in R. The analysis, while still informative, is not quantitatively rigorous.
+This project focused on data manipulation and cleaning as well as visualization techniques in R. An adaptation of the Herfindahl index (Simpson index in ecology) was developed to created a novel variable in order to better identify if there exists any relationship between racial makeup and liquor prices.

 #### Writing Samples